Skip to main content

 Purpose

-The purpose of this project is to evaluate a professional development program centered on internal coaching (i.e., peer coaching) on the use of Family Guided Routines Based Intervention (FGRBI) by early intervention providers.
+The purpose of this project was to evaluate a professional development program centered on internal coaching (i.e., peer coaching) on the use of Family Guided Routines Based Intervention (FGRBI) by early intervention providers.
 FGRBI is used in providing services for Part C of the Individuals with Disabilities Education Act (IDEA) throughout the state of Iowa.
-Early intervention providers train and support the child's caregiver (e.g., parent) in implementing evidence-based practices with their child during every day routines and activities in their natural environments.
-As the state attempts to increase the fidelity of intervention delivery in a cost-effective manner, an increasing number of local education agencies (LEAs) are training staff to coach their peers.
-This project will evaluate the professional development program that uses internal coaches for FGRBI, with the aim of improving family and child outcomes of young children with communication or motor delays.
-The evaluation will be conducted by a partnership among Florida State University's Communication and Early Childhood Research and Practice (CEC-RAP) Center, the Iowa Department of Education (IDOE) – Early ACCESS (Part C) system, and LEAs who directly administer Part C services to Iowa's children and families.
+Early intervention providers coach and support the child’s caregiver (e.g., parent) in implementing evidence-based practices with their child during everyday routines and activities in their natural environments.
+As the state attempted to increase the fidelity of intervention delivery in a cost-effective manner, an increasing number of local education agencies (LEAs) were training staff to coach their peers.
+This project evaluated the professional development program that used internal coaches for FGRBI, with the aim of improving family and child outcomes of young children with communication or motor delays.
+The evaluation was conducted by a partnership among Florida State University’s Communication and Early Childhood Research and Practice (CEC-RAP) Center, the Iowa Department of Education (IDOE) – Early ACCESS (Part C system), and LEAs who directly administer Part C services to Iowa’s children and families.

 Project Activities

-The research partners will conduct a series of single-case design studies with nine families of infants and toddlers with communication or motor-related disabilities to assess whether there is a functional relationship between the internal coaching intervention and changes in provider practices, families' use of strategies, and child outcomes (i.e., functional abilities and communication).
-The majority of the research will be conducted in Year 1, with continued analyses and dissemination activities in Year 2.
+The research partners conducted a series of single-case design studies with 9 providers and 18 families of infants and toddlers with communication or motor-related disabilities to assess whether there was a functional relationship between the internal coaching intervention and changes in provider practices, families’ use of strategies, and child outcomes (i.e., functional abilities and communication).

 Structured Abstract